-When you think of action cameras, Polaroid might not be the first name that comes in mind.
-However, the company (which is mainly a licensee) does have a series of action cameras designed for the budget user.
-Its newest camera, the Cube ($99), takes an entirely different approach by using a concept that’s more lifelogging camera than action cam.
+When you think of the best action cameras, Polaroid might not be the first name that comes in mind.
+However, the company (which is mainly a licensee) does have a series of them designed for the budget user.
+The $99 Polaroid Cube, released in late 2014, takes an entirely different approach by using a concept that’s more lifelogging camera than action cam.
 It’s small, cute, and dead simple to use – ideal for kids or anyone who doesn’t want something overly complicated.
 A clever magnetic bottom lets you easily attach the camera to any metal surface.
-No, this affordable action cam can’t compete against the GoPros and Sonys, but there’s a certain charm about it.
+Our Polaroid Cube review shows that this affordable action cam can’t compete against the GoPros and Sonys — but there’s a certain charm about it nevertheless.

 Features and design